Photodynamic therapy: First generation

-A drug used to treat some types of cancer.
+Porfimer sodium is a drug used to treat some types of cancer.
 When absorbed by cancer cells and exposed to light, porfimer sodium becomes active and kills the cancer cells.
 It is a type of photodynamic therapy (PDT) agent and also called Photofrin.

 PDT was first discovered more than a century ago in Germany, it was not until Thomas Dougherty's when PDT became more mainstream.
 Prior to Dr. Dougherty, researchers had ways of using light-sensitive compounds to treat disease.
 Dougherty successfully treated cancer with PDT in preclinical models in 1975.
 Three years later, he conducted the first controlled clinical study in humans.
 In 1994, the FDA approved PDT with the photosensitizer porfimer sodium for palliative treatment of advanced esophageal cancer, specifically the palliation of patients with completely obstructing esophageal cancer, or for patients with partially obstructing esophageal cancer.
 Porfimer Sodium is also FDA-approved for the treatment of types of lung cancer, more specifically for the treatment of microinvasive endobronchial non-small-cell lung cancer (NSCLC) in patients for whom surgery and radiotherapy are not indicated and also FDA approved in the US for high grade dysplasia in Barrett's Esophagus.

 Disadvantages associated with first generation photosensitisers include skin sensitivity and absorption at 630 nm permitted some therapeutic use, but they markedly limited application to the wider field of disease.
 Second generation photosensitisers were key to the development of photodynamic therapy.